-The procedure for convening and holding meetings of the Supervisory Board is determined by the Bank's Charter and the Regulation on the Supervisory Board.
+The procedure for convening and holding meetings of the Supervisory Board is determined by the Group's Charter and the Regulation on the Supervisory Board.

 The Supervisory Board annually evaluates the effectiveness of its own activities as a whole, its committees and each member of the Supervisory Board in accordance with the procedure determined by it.
-The results of the evaluation of the activities of the Supervisory Board, its members and committees of the Supervisory Board, carried out by the Supervisory Board or with the involvement of independent experts, are presented by the Chairman of the Supervisory Board at the meeting of the Supervisory Board for their discussion and approval in the form of a report on the assessment of the Supervisory Board's activities and a plan of measures to improve the Supervisory Board's activities advice
+The results of the evaluation of the activities of the Supervisory Board, its members and committees of the Supervisory Board, carried out by the Supervisory Board or with the involvement of independent experts, are presented by the Chairman of the Supervisory Board at the meeting of the Supervisory Board for their discussion and approval in the form of a report on the assessment of the Supervisory Board's activities advice